Cooperative Coffees Annual Report

 Coop Coffees is excited to be entering into “Round-Two” of the Coffee Farmer Resilience Fund, together with Root Capital, Progreso Foundation and other industry allies.
 For a glimpse at some of the resulting work on the ground, see the CFRF Summary report.
-Eleven of our partnering Latin American producer cooperatives have benefitted from this funding to improve their capacity to confront and remedy the impact of leaf rust in their fields.
+Eleven of our partnering Latin American producer cooperatives have benefited from this funding to improve their capacity to confront and remedy the impact of leaf rust in their fields

 A hearty shout out to everyone involved, for making the Guatemala Learning Tour and exchange between producer partners and roasters such a successful and entertaining experience!
 The week provided an excellent blend of dialog and hands-on demonstrations to better understand how intensive organic techniques can improve production and greater resiliency in the fields.
 Read more.